 Radio Frequency (RF) Systems

-RF systems work by installing an antenna at the store entrance/exit which creates a narrow, low-frequency, electro-magnetic field around itself.
+RF systems work by installing an antenna at the store entrance/exit which creates a narrow, low-frequency, electro-magnetic radio field around itself.
 When a tag or label enters this field, it causes the antenna to alarm.
 The systems are offered in a variety of frequencies in the RF spectrum with 8.2MHz being the most popular.
-Other frequncies are 1.81, 1.95, 2.0, 3.25 and 4.8.
+Other frequencies are 1.81, 1.95, 2.0, 3.25 and 4.7.

 RF EAS Systems are most commonly used by retailers and tend to be the least expensive.
 Works well for apparel, shoes, sporting goods, liquor and housewares.